xiangli2pro/hbcm/README.md

 ## Installation

-To the date (2022-05-18) the package is still under development.
 You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")